-There are exceptions to rule.
-Some operators such as JetSuite allow only a 20-minute window before taking off without passengers, although the industry standard is for the aircraft to wait for up to two hours if the client is running late.
+There are exceptions to the rule.
+Some operators, such as JetSuite allow only a 20-minute window before taking off without passengers, although the industry standard is for the aircraft to wait for up to two hours if the client is running late.

 If clients are delayed and miss the agreed-upon window for departure, it is known as a no-show, and they will have to pay cancellation fees.